-The Optimisation Mode is defined, if the Active_Codec_Type is either from the AMR-NB or the AMR-WB family.
+The Optimisation Mode is defined, if the Active_Codec_Type is from the AMR-NB family.
 The coding is according to 3GPP TS 26.103.

 Optimal or Distant Configuration (OD: 1 bit)

 The "Optimal or Distant Configuration" parameter is described in clause C.5.2.2.